Prime Time Crime

 Canadian Foundations

-It is interesting to note that the man named by Kofi Annan to investigate this shocking scandal, Paul Volker, is associated to Power Corp.'s International Advisory Council .pdf.
+It is interesting to note that the man named by Kofi Annan to investigate this shocking scandal, Paul Volker, is associated to Power Corp.'s International Advisory Council.
 Considering the bank chosen by the UN to administer the funds was BNP Paribas, which is controlled by Power Corp., one wonders if Annan really does want to get to the bottom of the corrupt morass. - Leo - Jan.
 18 International Advisory Council 2003

 Galloway may face criminal inquiry

 LONDON - Scotland yard is to take the first steps toward a possible criminal investigation against George Galloway, who faces an 18-day suspension from the Commons over his financial links to Saddam Hussein's regime.
-(Telegraph UK) PREVIOUS: George Galloway 'should be suspended' Standards and Privileges - Report
+PREVIOUS: Standards and Privileges - Report Iraq charity given improper cash

 UN Procurement Scandal: Ties to Saddam and Al Qaeda